robertmartin8/udemyML/Python_vs_R.md

 ## General data visualisation

 - R has many convenient built in plot functions for specific algorithms, e.g the SVM and decision tree.
-- Plots by default seem to be a bit prettier in R.
+- Plots by default seem to be a bit prettier in R. But ggplot is pretty nasty to use.
 - However, the coloured scatterplot for classification is noticeably slower in R than python.
+- Seaborn is beautiful.

+Verdict: **Slight python**

 ## Linear regression